Advancing Carbon Credits in Mexico

 • Jalisco Carbon Tax

-• The Governor of Jalisco announced that a carbon tax will be implemented in 2021, including the use of offsets as a compliance instrument.
+• The Governor of Jalisco announced that a carbon tax will be implemented in 2021, including the use of carbon credits as a compliance instrument.
 This will be in addition to the already existing federal carbon tax.

 Approved Verification Bodies for Mexico

-Per the Reserve’s Verification Program Manual, verification bodies must be accredited to ISO 14065:2013 by an International Accreditation Forum, Inc. body to perform verifications under the Reserve offset program.
+Per the Reserve’s Verification Program Manual, verification bodies must be accredited to ISO 14065:2013 by an International Accreditation Forum, Inc. body to perform verifications under the Reserve carbon credit program.
 The Reserve works with the American National Standards Institute (ANSI) to accredit verification bodies under its program.
 It is also working with the Mexican Accreditation Entity (Entidad Mexicana de Acreditación A.C. or EMA) to accredit verification bodies to support the Mexico Forest Protocol under a pilot program.
-Following is a list of verification bodies currently approved to verify Mexico offset projects submitted to the Reserve.
+Following is a list of verification bodies currently approved to verify Mexico carbon credit projects submitted to the Reserve.

 Protocol Approved Verification Bodies Address Contact